andremsouza/dip-project-business-card-recognition/README.md

 ## Final notes

 As the examples of inputs and outputs have shown, the final application must be able to identify the text and categorize it based on the sentences found.
 The user must be able to edit the recognized strings and categories, when the results are not accurate.

+## Partial Report

+Until the date of this commit (29/05/2019), we have built the image collection for test purposes, and implemented methods for corner detection, utilizing the Harris Corner Detector and Shi-Tomasi Corner Detector.

+For the corner detection, we created functions for conversion from RGB to grayscale, computing image derivatives using the Sobel coefficient, and the corner detection function.
+We've utilized OpenCV's functions for denoising, and Scikit-image's functions for filtering and thresholding.